 Mr. Grossman has served as Concertmaster of the Echternach Festival Orchestra in Luxembourg, the lllinois, Boise, Lansing and SaginawBay symphonies.
 He has been featured at the Casals Festival in Puerto Rico, Evian (France), Orfeo (Italy), Aspen, Lancaster, Breckenridge, Fontana, Great Lakes, Manitou, and Garth Newel music festivals.
 As First Violinist of the Oxford String Quartet, he performed throughout the United States and Europe and recorded several new works for string quartet.

 Mr. Grossman holds music performance degrees from the University of Michigan and the Eastman School of Music.
 His primary studies were with Paul Makanowitzky and Sylvia Rosenberg and, in master class, with Isaac Stern, Alexander Schneider, and Charles Treger.
-Mr. Grossman is Associate Professor of Violin at The University of Oklahoma and on the violin faculty at the Aria International Summer Academy.
-He was formerly on the violin faculty at the Interlochen Center for the Arts and Miami University.
-Mr. Grossman's students can be found in every major music conservatory in the nation including Curtis, Juilliard, New England, and San Francisco.
+Mr. Grossman is Associate Professor of Violin at The University of Louisville, Artistic Director of the Northwest Music Retreat, and he is on the violin faculties at the Aria International Summer Academy and the Marrowstone Music Festival.
+He was formerly on the violin faculty at the Interlochen Center for the Arts, Miami University, and University of Oklahoma.
+Mr. Grossman's students can be found in the New York Philharmonic, National Symphony, Detroit Symphony and in every major music conservatory in the nation including Curtis, Juilliard, New England, and San Francisco.